cmaxw/devchat-eleventy/src/my-angular-story/mas-101-thomas-burleson.md

 Thomas was an Applied Physics major in college and when he failed a programming class he never thought he would be a developer.
 But then he wanted to know what was behind the software he was using and he taught himself how to code.

+Thomas shares some tips on what abilities you need possess if you want to become a developer, one of which is the ability to sit in front of a computer 10-12 hours a day.
+The second one is to be willing to put in the time to learn.

-Aaron asks him Thomas how to get out of a "quicksand" situation where you cannot drop the things you are working on but would like to change your project or position.
+Aaron then asks him Thomas how to get out of a "quicksand" situation where you cannot drop the things you are working on but would like to change your project or position.
 Thomas outlines some cases why one can find themselves in a quicksand situation and what to do about it.

 ### Host: Aaron Frost